-It is not a traditional internship program.
-It is for those interested in seeking an experience in our shared life of prayer, work, study, service, and fellowship.
+An internship at Koinonia Farm is for those interested in learning about life in community.
 There are three main components: Educational, Spiritual, and Work.

-- Work: The third major component is what you would expect of a typical internship.
-However, again, the internship is an invitation into our way of life, not just the work of our life.
-The internship is meant to be a holistic experience.
+- Work: The third major component is what you would expect of a typical internship — a variety of work.
+Koinonia is a working farm, a house of hospitality, a place of service both on and off the farm.
+Interns work with us in many of these areas.
+However, the internship is an invitation into a way of life, not just the work of our life and is meant to be a holistic experience.

-Currently, we offer two year-long sessions: January to January and August to August — and one summer internship: June to August.
+Currently, we offer three sessions: February to May, June to August, September to January.
 Adults of all ages may apply — single people, married people, couples with children, single parents with children, etc.

 Before applying we invite you to read more about Koinonia Farm.
 Click here.

 Those interning at Koinonia Farm come from all walks of life.
 Students at the following institutions may receive academic credit or be able to fulfill other requirements upon completion of their internship at Koinonia.